Reformat and rearrange code

 In the Reformat File dialog that opens, if you need, select the following reformatting options:

 Optimize imports: select this option if you want to remove unused imports, add missing ones, or organize import statements.

-Clean up code: select this option to run the code cleanup inspections.
+Code cleanup: select this option to run the code cleanup inspections.